vthost/qed/README.md

 Contains the query and data extraction.
 It also contains code for retrieving the answers based on only the extracted datasets.

 # /qed-gen
-Contains the data generation, integration with the extracted data, and the answer generation.
+Contains the data generation, integration of generated and extracted data, and the answer generation.

 # Requirements
 - qed-core: [maven](https://maven.apache.org/)